-Does it ever feel like all you do is work, sleep eat and repeat?
+Does it ever feel like all you do is work, sleep eat?
 I work two customer service jobs and half the time I want to rip my hair out.
 Here are my tips to maintain your mental health at work and keep all your hair.

 Even if you do not identify as part of the LGBT community, you still have an important role to play.
 You can learn to be an ally.
 The more I work with queer youth, the more I hear “If I had had just one person to talk to, maybe it wouldn’t have been so hard.”
 You and I can learn to be that one person.
 You and I can help.